kunle123-ui/kunle/Smart-Contract.md

   }
 }
 ```
-If you observe the output of eosd you should see:
+If you observe the output of nodeos you should see:
 ```base
 Hello World: ${account}->transfer
 Hello World: ${account}->transfer